Summary

 Solar, however, is a clear financial winner.
 With our prepaid lease, we’d locked in savings compared to 2022 rates (just by dividing the total prepaid lease amount by the expected energy production over the lifetime of the lease), and these savings have only increased as PG&E’s rates have risen (see chart below).

 Batteries, on the other hand, are much less clear-cut financially due to their high initial cost and only modest savings from time-shifting electricity use.
-However, the peace of mind from having backup power during outages is valuable, and, with climate change likely to increase both peak/off-peak rate disparities and the frequency of outages, we believe this investment will pay off in the long run.
+However, the peace of mind from having backup power during outages is valuable (not to mention the fact that, without a battery, solar panels can’t be used to power your home during an outage), and, with climate change likely to increase both peak/off-peak rate disparities and the frequency of outages, we believe this investment will pay off in the long run.

 Taking Advantage of Time of Use Rates